joebew42/diaspora-replica/README.md

 ### Capistrano public key
 In order to allow Capistrano to execute commands on the remote server you need to put in ``capistrano/ssh_keys`` the private and the public keys of the user.
 The public key should be the same of ``puppet/modules/diaspora/files/diaspora.pub``.

-###Deploy Diaspora*
+###Deploy diaspora*
-Once you have successfully configured the server, you can deploy and start Diaspora*
+Once you have successfully configured the server, you can deploy and start diaspora*

 ```
 cap production deploy:stop